Use Duckduckgo and CyberGhost to avoid tracking on the Internet

 It provides a short and effortless way to access websites without being tracked, by typing in your preferred website and the proxy works its magic.

-- Get now Cyberghost VPN (currently 50% off on all plans)
+- Get now Cyberghost VPN (77% flash sale)

 The free proxy is an immediate but temporary solution for easy anonymous web browsing.
 But if you seek 100 percent anonymity for your daily online activities, like surfing or unblocking streaming websites like Netflix, Hulu, Amazon Prime, or BBC iPlayer, or torrenting privately, install CyberGhost VPN.